suerion/AutomatedWorkcarts/README.md

 - `TriggerDisplayDistance ` -- Determines how close you must be to a trigger to see it when viewing triggers.

 ## FAQ

-#### How can I get workcarts to spawn on custom maps?

-Use a free plugin called Workcart Spawner from another website (not allowed to post a link here).

 #### Will this plugin cause lag?